 We stayed at the King Arthur Suite and I must say, it gave my 3 knights all the medieval feels they were craving for.
 It occupies one whole tower with 2 rooms, custom-built king-sized bed, sofa, and a mural depicting scenes from the legend of King Arthur.
 An outdoor balcony overlooking the formal garden complements the medieval ambiance.
 The sitting area has a game table, a sleeper sofa, and best of all, Excalibur, King Arthur’s legendary sword!
 What a treat!

-Together with the Ravenwood Detective Agency, it started at dinner Friday night, all the while gathering evidence, finding facts, seeking clues, and a whole lot of other fun activities running up onto the finale until breakfast on Sunday morning.
-My boys were ecstatic!
+Together with the Ravenwood Detective Agency, it started at dinner Friday night.
+Throughput the weekend you gather evidence, find facts, seek clues, and a whole lot of other fun activities running up onto the finale until breakfast on Sunday morning.
+So fun!

 My husband and I, on the other hand, enjoyed a totally different experience, which he didn’t tell me about until the last minute.
 We joined Ravenwood’s Beer Tasting Weekend!
 Again, just like their Murder Mysteries, Ravenwood allots one whole weekend for beer tasting.
 This one featured 2 outstanding breweries, Sierra Nevada Brewery out of California and Southern Tier Brewery out of Lakewood, New York.
-Accompanying Sierra Nevada’s beer repertoire are flatbreads with pesto and cheese, tomato pepper cucumber and red onion salad with red wine vinaigrette, penne with smoked chicken and Alfredo sauce, and chocolate and caramel brownies.
+Accompanying Sierra Nevada’s beer repertoire are flatbreads with pesto and cheese, tomato pepper cucumber and red onion salad with red wine vinaigrette.
+In addition, penne with smoked chicken and Alfredo sauce and chocolate and caramel brownies.

 Accompanying Southern Tier’s line are smoked chicken wings with buffalo sauce, toasted almonds cranberries and goat cheese romaine salad with raspberry vinaigrette, braised short ribs with mashed redskins, and warm apple crisp with fresh whipped cream.
 Everything was delicious!